Logo Icon

 Chapter 3: Deep Water

-• Q1.
-How did the near-drowning experience at the pool affect Douglas?
+Q2.
+How did the incident at the YMCA pool affect Douglas?

 Chapter 4: The Rattrap